MENUMENU

 What would happen if you removed the request parameters from the URL?
 From the perspective of the person who clicks the link, absolutely nothing.
 That link would still take the person to the same page.

-Request parameters are processed by software on the server-side.
+Request parameters are processed by software on the server side.

-URL Examples with UTM Codes:
+Other URL Examples with UTM Codes:

 Below is an example of a URL that uses a few of the UTM tracking codes mentioned above: